photon-storage/gw3-doc/docs/api/account/partner.md

 ---
 layout: default
 title: Partner
-nav_order: 6
+nav_order: 2
-parent: API
+parent: Account
 has_children: false
-permalink: /api/partner
+permalink: /api/account/partner
 ---

 The Partner API is designed to support the reseller business model.
 As a partner, you are enabled to create accounts for your users, manage their API keys, and select appropriate plan for them.
 Please note that this is not a universal API.
 You must become a partner of Gateway3 to utilize the APIs listed below.